 If you’re not set up for payments, you may be telling your clients to go elsewhere.

 Another reason to document exactly when and how much you’re making is for the tax man.
 It will be much easier to hand your accountant a notebook rather than an unorganized shoebox.
 Truth be told, an unorganized shoebox would be a step up for some people.

 Interest and penalties can be easily avoided if you properly save for taxes throughout the year.
 Don’t let your hard earned income slip through your fingers.

 And remember, you can write off most direct expenses related to your freelancing income.

-Many begin a freelancing career or side hustle in search of freedom.
+Prospective freelancers may begin a freelancing career or side hustle in search of freedom.
 Don’t lose track of that, if you fall into that category.
 Once you lose your passion for your service, your business will go downhill.

 You can bet on that!